meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Initializing the model

 The first step in creating our state machine is to initialize the model.
 The initializer function needs to be polymorphic as it will eventually accept the `Symbolic` and `Concrete` HKTs depending on if we are in generation or execution mode.
-In this case, as we are using an array as the underlying model, the logical initializer is an empty array, which is automatically polymorphic in both contexts.
+In this case, as we are using an array as the underlying model, the logical initializer is an empty array.

 ```haskell
 initModel :: Model r